noiz23/programer2/README.md

     - E set(int index, E e)  Replaces element at index and returns original
 -----Using the Set Interface
     - You use a set when you don’t want to allow duplicate entries.
+    - A HashSet stores its elements in a hash table.
+This means that it uses the hashCode() method of the objects to retrieve them more efficiently.
+    - A TreeSet stores its elements in a sorted tree structure.
+The main benefit is that the set is always in sorted order.
+-----Using the Queue Interface
+    - You use a queue when elements are added and removed in a specific order.
+    - The main benefit of a LinkedList is that it implements both the List and Queue interfaces.
+The tradeoff is that it isn’t as efficient as a “pure” queue.
+    - An ArrayDeque is a “pure” double-ended queue.
+It was introduced in Java 6, and it stores its elements in a resizable array.
+The main benefit of an ArrayDeque is that it is more efficient than a LinkedList.
+    - A queue is like a line of people.
+You get on in the back and ofin the front.
+A stack is like a stack of plates.
+You put the plate on the top and take it off the top.
+Since the stack is implemented using ArrayDeque, we refer to “top” and “front” interchangeably.
+-----Map
+    - You use a map when you want to identify values by a key.
+    - TreeSet cannot contain null elements.
+It also means that TreeMap cannot contain null keys.
+Null values are OK.
+    - TreeMap—no null keys
+    - Hashtable—no null keys or values
+    - TreeSet—no null elements
+    - ArrayDeque—no null elements
+-----Comparable
+    -